Evaluation Guide

 - Metrics Reference - Complete metric catalog

-- Stochastic Testing - Handle LLM variability
+- stochastic evaluation - Handle LLM variability

 - Model Comparison - Compare models